 How should I start introducing my child to a second language?

 It takes a lot of effort for parents to create an environment where young children start to learn a second language.
-For a child to become and stay fluent in a second language as he grows, it’s generally thought that he needs to spend at least 30% of his time either speaking, being spoken to, or being exposed to that other language.
+For a child to become and stay fluent in a second language as they grow, it’s generally thought that they need to spend at least 30% of their time either speaking, being spoken to, or being exposed to that other language.
 Different families choose to offer their children that 30% in different ways.